Julian-B90/tachometer/README.md

 This extension is composed of:

 - A [frontend](./ui) app in React that makes a request to the `/hello` endpoint and displays the payload in Docker Desktop.
-- A [backend](./backend) container that runs an API in Go.
-It exposes the `/hello` endpoint which returns a JSON payload.

 > You can build your Docker Extension using your fav tech stack:
 >
 > - Frontend: React, Angular, Vue, Svelte, etc.
 >   Basically, any frontend framework you can bundle in an `index.html` file with CSS, and JS assets.
-> - Backend (optional): anything that can run in a container.

 <details>
   <summary>Looking for more templates?</summary>